Student Affairs Policies & Procedures

 This information is brought to you by the Student Affairs Department in compliance with Drug-Free Schools and Communities Act Amendments 1989

-As required by law, crime statistics and graduation rates for Columbia College are available in Registration and Financial Services or Student Records and Transcripts.
+As required by law, crime statistics and graduation rates for Columbia College are available in the Enrollment Service Center or Student Records and Transcripts.
 Crime statistics are also available on the Columbia College website.

 Student records are maintained in keeping with federal law—the Family Educational Rights and Privacy Act of 1974.
 The following policies apply to Columbia College students:

 - The educational records of each student and former student maintained by the college and the information contained therein will be available to the student upon request.